AndreiD/PushNotificationsServer/DO_Tutorial.md

 ## Step 3 - (OPTION 1)

-   Install from google play a test app that will just tell you your device reg. id. [[[ link will be here ]]] Or you can install it manually, directly from an apk.
+   Install from google play a test app that will just tell you your device reg. id. [download from google play](http://play.google.com/store/apps/details?id=com.pushnotificationsapp.app)
+   Or you can install it manually, directly from an apk.
 (Make sure you allow unsigned apps, check security -> allow untrusted apps) from here https://github.com/AndreiD/PushNotificationsApp/blob/master/PushNotificationsApp/PushNotificationsApp-PushNotificationsApp.apk